What LastPass Subscribers Need to Do After the Latest Breach

-LastPass, a popular password manager, has suffered a major data breach, compromising customers' personal information and putting their online passwords at risk.
+Popular password manager LastPass has suffered a major data breach, putting their online passwords at risk and endangering customers' data.

 In late December, LastPass CEO Karim Toubba acknowledged in a blog post that a security incident the company disclosed in August had eventually led to an unauthorized party stealing customer account information and sensitive vault data.
 The breach is the latest in a lengthy and troubling string of security incidents involving LastPass that date back to 2011.